HendrikDroste/picture_tasti/README.md

-# Task-agnostic Indexes for Deep Learning-based Queries over Unstructured Data
+# Picture Version of Task-agnostic Indexes for Deep Learning-based Queries over Unstructured Data

-This is the official project page for "Task-agnostic Indexes for Deep Learning-based Queries over Unstructured Data"
+This is a implementation for pictures for the project "Task-agnostic Indexes for Deep Learning-based Queries over Unstructured Data"

-Please read the [paper](https://arxiv.org/abs/2009.04540) for full technical details.
+Please read the [paper](https://arxiv.org/abs/2009.04540) for full technical details of TASTI.

 # Requirements